 - Place one layer of cake on a cake stand or serving plate.
 Top with 1 cup of buttercream and spread evenly.
 Repeat with remaining layers and crumb coat the cake.
 Chill for 20mins.

 - Frost and smooth the sides with the remaining frosting.
 Use a scalloped cake comb to create the textured effect on the sides.
 Smooth the top.
 Chill for 30mins until frosting is cold and firm.

 - Using a small spoon, place dollops of ganache around the top edges of the chilled cake, allowing some to drip down.
 Fill in the top of the cake with more ganache and spread evenly with an offset spatula.
 Chill to set ganache (5 mins).

-- Pipe dollops on top using an Ateco or Wilton 1M tip, top each with a Lindt White Chocolate Truffle if desired.
+- Pipe dollops of buttercream on top using an Ateco or Wilton 1M tip, top each with a Lindt White Chocolate Truffle if desired.
 Sprinkle chocolate shavings along the bottom and to fill in the top.

 ** Wipe your mixer bowl and whisk down with lemon juice or vinegar to make sure it is completely grease free and make sure there is no trace of yolk in your whites or your meringue will not stiffen.

 *** The buttercream may look like it’s curdled at some point.
 Keep mixing until it is completely smooth.
 If it looks soupy, place it in the fridge for 20mins and rewhip.

 I made this recipe and followed it exactly, and my “buttercream” was as thick as water.

 Hi Terry!
 It sounds like something went very wrong.
 I have a detailed tutorial that I link to in the post with tips and troubleshooting: https://livforcake.com/swiss-meringue-buttercream-recipe/